Why your best productivity days start with wellness data

 Sleep Cycle is the budget option.
 The app tracks sleep stages without a wearable by analyzing movement and sound patterns, costing $4.99/month versus $300+ for a ring.
 The tradeoff: less precise data but usually accurate enough to spot patterns (good sleep vs. poor sleep nights) without needing to wear hardware.

 Sleep tracking often reveals that seven hours of deep, quality sleep outperforms eight hours of fragmented, light sleep – fundamentally shifting how you think about sleep duration.
-This insight – quality over quantity – is one of the most consistent findings in sleep architecture research [4].
+As Irish and colleagues found in their review of sleep hygiene evidence in Sleep Medicine Reviews, sleep quality is a stronger predictor of next-day cognitive performance than sleep duration alone [4].

 2. Habit and wellness correlators: connect the dots between behaviors and output